Majestic Princess current position

 In October 2015 was officially announced, that the Princess Majestic ship would be deployed in Asia.
 After its launch in 2017, the ship operated a series of Spring 2017 Mediterranean cruises, then was repositioned from Europe to Asia via Suez Canal.
 The cruise ship was based in China for year-round roundtrip itineraries from homeport Shanghai, China.
 During summer the ship operates on roundtrip Australia-New Zealand and South Pacific Islands cruises from homeport Sydney AU, with Australia-Asia relocation cruises.

 Majestic Princess cruise itineraries include ports in Japan (Yokohama, Nagasaki, Kobe) and South Korea (Busan) and Hong Kong (China).
 In January 2017, the vessel successfully completed sea trials off Italy's coast.

 The "Inaugural Cruise" (maiden voyage) started on April 4, 2017.
-The 5-night Adriatic Sea itinerary leaves out of Venice to Rome (Civitavecchia port).
+The 5-night Adriatic Sea itinerary left out of Venice to Civitavecchia-Rome.
 The ship operates on 7-, 14-, 21- and 28-night long Mediterranean Sea itineraries departing from the ports of Barcelona Spain, Piraeus (Athens) Greece and Rome Italy, before the relocation to Asia through Suez Canal.